 Each front parking and signal lamp contains one 32-4 CP lamp bulb which provides a 4 CP parking light and a separate 32 CP direction signal light.
 The pins on lamp bulb and slots in socket are offset to prevent improper installation of bulb in socket.
 The parking light is controlled by the lighting switch and the circuit is protected by the switch thermo circuit breaker.
-The direction signal light is separately controlled by the signal switch and the circuit is protected by 10 ampere "DIR.
+The turn signal light is separately controlled by the signal switch and the circuit is protected by 10 ampere "DIR.
 SIG." fuse on the fuse block under the instrument panel.
+All front turn signal lens are amber in color.